huggingface/blog/gradio-blocks.md

 Machine learning demos are an increasingly vital part of releasing a model.
 Demos allow anyone — not just ML engineers — to try out a model in the browser, give feedback on predictions, and build trust in the model if it performs well.

-More than 600,000 ML demos have been built with the Gradio library since its first version in 2019, and today, we are thrilled to announce **Gradio 3.0**: a grounds-up redesign of the Gradio library 🥳
+More than 600,000 ML demos have been built with the Gradio library since its first version in 2019, and today, we are thrilled to announce **Gradio 3.0**: a ground-up redesign of the Gradio library 🥳

 ### What's New in Gradio 3.0?

-🔥 A complete redesign of the frontend
+🔥 A complete redesign of the frontend, based on the feedback we're hearing from Gradio users:

 * We've switched to modern technologies (like <a href="https://svelte.dev/" target="_blank">Svelte</a>) to build the Gradio frontend.
 We're seeing much smaller payloads and much faster page loads as a result!